actions/actions-runner-controller/README.md

 * admin:enterprise (Full control)

-_Note: When you deploy enterprise runners they will get access to organisations, however, access to the repositories themselves is **NOT** allowed by default.
-Each GitHub organisation must allow enterprise runner groups to be used in repositories as an initial one time configuration step, this  only needs to be done once after which it is permanent for that runner group._
+_Note: When you deploy enterprise runners they will get access to organizations, however, access to the repositories themselves is **NOT** allowed by default.
+Each GitHub organization must allow enterprise runner groups to be used in repositories as an initial one time configuration step, this  only needs to be done once after which it is permanent for that runner group._

 ---